-- Only work on your plot with your household.
+- Only work on your plot with your household or bubble.
 If you share the plot with someone from a different household then you must observe safe social distancing rules.
 Ideally, work out a timetable so you can visit the plot separately.

-- Maintain safe social distancing protocols at all times.
+- Maintain safe 2 metre social distancing protocols at all times.